ibm-cloud-docs/CDN/how-to-https.md

 After your CDN has reached **Certificate deploying** status:
 1. Remove the `examplechallenge-fileobject` file. (optional)
-1. Remove the added ServerAlias (Apache2) or the server_name (Nginx) from your server configuration, if needed. (optional)
+1. Optionally, remove the added ServerAlias (Apache2) or the server_name (Nginx) from your server configuration.
 1. Remove the A record between the CDN domain and the origin server IP.

 ---